 MORE Good News on this Date:

-- 70 years ago, the UN’s International Court of Justice opened its doors to hear disputes between nations, when and if both parties agree to be bound by its decision (1946)
+- The UN’s International Court of Justice opened its doors to hear disputes between nations, when and if both parties agree to be bound by its decision (1946)

 - The polio vaccine, developed by Dr. Jonas Salk, was declared safe and effective (1955)